get-convex/convex-fivetran-source/docs/overview.md

 ## Sync overview

-Once Fivetran is connected to your Convex deployment, we pull an initial snapshot of all data from your database.
-The initial sync finishes when all data exists up until the database timestamp selected during initialization.
-Once the initial sync is complete, we use CDC to incrementally sync updates towards a consistent view of your Convex deployment at a new database timestamp.
+Once Fivetran is connected to your Convex deployment, the connector fetches an initial consistent snapshot of all data from your Convex database.
+Once the initial sync is complete, the connector uses CDC to efficiently incrementally sync updates at a newer consistent view of your Convex deployment.
 You can configure the frequency of these updates.

 ---